yul154/Jnova/Core Java Volume/Chapter 3 Fundamental Programming Structures in Java.md

 if (str != null && str.length() != 0) // to check if  string is neither null nor empty;
 ```
 ### Code Points and Code Units

 * the *char* data type is a code unit for representing Unicode code points in the UTF-16 encoding.
+* One or more code units encode a single code point
+* The main ways of encoding code points are three Unicode Transformation Formats (UTFs)
+* UTF-32, UTF-16, UTF-8.
+The number at the end of each format indicates the size (in bits) of its code units.

-The *length* method yields the number of code units required
+The *length* method yields the number of code units required for a given string in the UTF-16 encoding.
 ```
 String greeting = "Hello";
 int n = greeting.length(); // is 5
 To get the true length—that is, the number of code
 ```

-To get the true length—that is, the number of code points—call
+`1codePointCount()`: To get the true length—that is, the number of *code points*
 ```
 int cpCount = greeting.codePointCount(0, greeting.length());
 ```